 Shop Sofa Sets:

-To be honest, I’m a big fan of getting a little eclectic with your living room furniture choices.
-There are certainly some sofas that are so decorative and ornate that you might not be comfortable using them on a regular basis (to say nothing of the fact that they aren’t terribly comfortable to sit on in the first place!).
-But stepping a little outside the typical, or even mixing and matching different sofa styles is a great way to break up the monotony of your living room.
+To be honest, I’m a big fan of getting a little eclectic with your living room.
+There are certainly some sofas that are so decorative and ornate that you might not be comfortable using them on a regular basis (to say nothing of the fact that they aren’t terribly comfortable to sit on!).
+But stepping a little outside the typical, or even mixing and matching different styles is a great way to break up the monotony of your living room.
 If you have a big sectional or a multi-piece matching set, switching it up and adding a few accent sofas (especially in the less-used parts of your living room) can really bring something fresh to your space.
 The best part?
 “Accent” can be anything from an ornate antique to a more modern sofa with a fun, funky back or done in an unusual color.

 Simple Sofas With Style